Raheem Edwards: Los Angeles FC

 On December 17, 2020, Edwards was selected by Los Angeles FC in the first stage of the 2020 MLS Re-Entry Draft.
 Upon completion of the 2021 season, Edwards' option for the 2022 season would not be picked up by Los Angeles, making him a free agent.

 LA Galaxy

 On January 7, 2022, Edwards signed a three-year deal with LA Galaxy.
 With this transfer, Edwards became the first LAFC player to join rivals LA Galaxy immediately after a season with LAFC.
-He made his debut in the Galaxy's season opener against New York City FC on February 27, where he assisted Chicharito's winning goal in a 1-0 victory.
+He made his debut in the Galaxy's season opener against New York City FC on February 27, where he assisted Chicharito's winning goal in a 1–0 victory.

+CF Montreal

+In December 2023, Edwards was traded to his former club CF Montréal (previously known as the Montreal Impact), in exchange for $400,000 in general allocation money.
+Edwards appeared in 25 league matches for Montréal recording 5 assists.
+At the end of the season, Edwards' contract option would not be exercised, making him a free agent.

+New York Red Bulls

+On January 30, 2025, Edwards signed a two-year deal with New York Red Bulls.

 International career

 Youth

 Born in Canada, Edwards is of Jamaican descent.
 He made his debut for the Canadian program with the U23 side at the 2015 Pan American Games.
 He appeared in his first match against Brazil's U23 side as a substitute.

 In May 2016, Edwards was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He scored in both games, and received Man of the Match honors with a goal and three assists in the U23's 5–1 victory against Guyana's full national team on May 15, 2016.